Data Protection Rights in Kuwait

 • Contact the company directly and demand they stop using or sharing your data.

-• For telecom-related privacy issues, complain to CITRA.
+• For telecom-related privacy issues, file a complaint with CITRA.

-• For bank data breaches, report to the Central Bank of Kuwait.
+• For bank data breaches, report to the Central Bank of Kuwait (CBK).

-• For online privacy violations, file a complaint under the Cybercrime Law at the nearest police station or the Cybercrime Department.
+• For online privacy violations, file a complaint under the Cybercrime Law at the Cybercrime Department of the Ministry of Interior or the nearest police station.

 What should you NOT do?